BlueBrendan/hello-world/README.md

 # hello-world

-I'm fresh out of high school and lookikng to get some first hand experience with programming before college.
+I'm fresh out of high school and looking to get some first hand experience with programming before college.